34-1714. Prohibited acts — Penalties. (1) A person is guilty of a felony who:

 (b) Knowingly signs his name more than once on the same recall petition;

-(c) Knowingly signs his name to any recall petition for the recall of any state, county or city officer if he is not a registered elector;
+(c) Knowingly signs his name to any recall petition for the recall of any state, county, city, or special district officer if he is not a registered elector;

 (e) Presents to any officer for filing any recall petition to which is attached, appended or subscribed any signature which the person so filing such petition knows to be false or fraudulent, or not the genuine signature of the person purporting to sign such petition, or whose name is attached, appended or subscribed thereto;

 (f) Circulates or causes to circulate any recall petition, knowing the same to contain false, forged or fictitious names;

 (g) Makes any false affidavit concerning any recall petition or the signatures appended thereto;

 (h) Offers, proposes or threatens for any pecuniary reward or consideration: